 Standard Schnauzer puppies and adult dogs have different nutritional needs.
 It’s a good idea for an owner to take a close look at the nutrients needed to keep puppies and adult dogs healthy.

-Standard Schnauzer puppy food: Protein in the form of lamb, chicken, wheat, or salmon helps build powerful muscles and healthy tissue in this lively puppy.
-Fat supplies a puppy with the nourishment it requires to check out its environment.
+Standard Schnauzer puppy food: Protein in the form of lamb, chicken, or salmon helps build powerful muscles and healthy tissue in this lively puppy.
+Fat supplies a puppy with the nourishment it requires to explore its environment.
 Calcium lends to the development of bones, teeth, and nails.
 Vitamin C and E build up a puppy’s immune system so it can fight off illness.
-Fiber along with plenty of clean water is important for a puppy’s digestive system.
+Fiber, along with plenty of clean water, is important for a puppy’s digestive system.
 Omega-3 fatty acids have a direct effect on the development of a puppy’s brain and vision.

 Maintenance And Grooming